 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
-Students who wish to take courses that differ from the general education courses indicated above must consult with an advisor or counselor before registering.
-A more detailed explanation of the College's general education requirements appear at degree requirements.
+Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic

+Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+A more detailed explanation of the College's general education requirements is also available.